SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - changed Shinkichon to also decrease Mangonel-line creation cost by 10%

 Lithuanians:
-- changed Tower Shields to "Spearman-line and Skirmishers receive +1/+1P armor"
+- changed Tower Shields to "Spearman-line, Skirmishers and Hand Canoneers receive +1/+1P armor"
 - changed Hill Forts to "Town Centers have +4 attack"
 - added Plate Mail Armor